ahems/MyToDoApp/api/README.md

 **CORS:**

-- Currently configured with empty origins array (no CORS restrictions)
+- Configured to accept requests only from the deployed frontend application
+- Uses `@env('APP_URL')` environment variable to dynamically restrict origins
-- `allow-credentials` set to `false`
+- `allow-credentials` set to `true` to support authenticated requests with cookies
-- Can be customized for specific frontend domains
+- The `APP_URL` is set during post-deployment by the [`postdeploy.ps1`](../scripts/README.md#3-postdeployps1) script

 **Authentication:**